-The School Council is a representative, school-based committee composed of the Principal, parents/guardians, teachers, and community members.
-The School Council has an advisory role in shaping the policies and programs of MHS.
+The School Council is a representative, school-based committee composed of the Principal, parents/guardians, teachers, students, and community members.
+The School Council has an advisory role in shaping the policies and programs of MHS and reviews the annual school building budget, and assists in the formulation of the school improvement plan.